seasonedcc/croods/docs/docs/cauth-hooks.md

 ## [useUserFromContext](/docs/cauth-user-from-context)

 ```
 // The use of AuthProvider is required.
-This doesn't make a request, just returns the AuthProvider context value.
+This hook doesn't make a request, just returns the AuthProvider's context value.
 const [state, setCurrentUser] = useUserFromContext()
 const {
   currentUser, // it may contain the current user